Kellogg's sales fall as U.S. consumers shun cereals and snacks

 Bryant said that if 2016 revenue was on the lower end, the company could still meet its operating profit growth target of 4 percent to 6 percent through cost-cutting.

 Kellogg has been working to make its products more attractive to consumers, who are becoming increasingly conscious of what goes into their food.
-It has said it will stop using artificial colours and flavours in its products by the end of 2018 and use only cage-free eggs in the United States from 2025.
+It has said it will stop using artificial colors and flavors in its products by the end of 2018 and use only cage-free eggs in the United States from 2025.

 The company has also been trying to increase its presence in emerging markets through acquisitions.
 The company bought two Egyptian companies - baker Bisco Misr and cereal maker Mass Food Group - earlier this year and entered into a distribution deal to expand in Africa.